Blibbo/Studio/Software/OS/macOS/macOS.md

 - old accounts still have Bash, new accounts made in 10.15+ have Zsh
 - to figure out which one you have, execute `{bash}echo $SHELL`
 	- it'll print either `/bin/bash` or `/bin/zsh`

 ---

+## .DS_Store

+Files with this extension appear on every folder and they're hidden.
+IDFK.
+They cause syncing problems when sharing these with other operating systems.

+It stands for **Desktop Service Store**.
+These files are created by the **Finder**, this system's file management app.

+These files contain settings for the folder to be viewed from the finder.
+Settings such as column width and stuff, idk and idc.

+---